+The decision to defer, reschedule, or continued as planned the supplemental inspection should be determined by NRC management after discussion of the potential concerns with licensee management.
+The NRC decision should account for the need of the inspectors to perform adequate inspection preparation and review any licensee changes prior to the start of the direct inspection period.

 08.03 Suspending Supplemental Inspection

-If, at any time after , the inspection team lead is given reason to anticipate the satisfactory completion of the ongoing supplemental inspection will be delayed or will require an additional site visit due to a significant weakness or omission, shall inform regional management, the program office (e.g. NRR/DRO/IRIB), and the licensee coordinated decision will be made either to suspend the inspection pending licensee resolution of the significant weaknesses or omissions or to continue the inspection in parallel with licensee efforts to resolve the significant weakness
+If, at any time after the start of direct inspection, the inspection team lead is given reason to anticipate the satisfactory completion of the ongoing supplemental inspection will be delayed or will require an additional site visit due to a significant weakness or omission, they shall inform regional management, the program office (e.g., NRR/DRO/IRIB), and the licensee.
+A coordinated decision will be made either to suspend the inspection pending licensee resolution of the significant weaknesses or omissions or to continue the inspection in parallel with licensee efforts to resolve the significant weakness.
+The NRC will communicate to the licensee that continuing the inspection in parallel with licensee efforts to resolve a significant weakness can result in additional onsite or offsite inspection effort.

 Should the supplemental inspection proceed in parallel with licensee efforts to resolve the significant weakness, the inspection shall disposition and document the issues both as found and, if applicable, as resolved.
 Should the inspection be suspended, an interim IR shall be issued that dispositions and documents the significant weakness or omission and addresses licensee actions necessary prior to scheduling a return inspection to resolve the significant weakness or omission.
 The final IR must confirm and document the resolution of the significant weakness or omission.